Table of Contents

 A treatment for typhus fever was promoted by a man named Joe Pye.
 A long list of ailments besides typhus are in the historical usage of this plant.
 At the same time, it doesn’t seem to be the top herb for anything.
 Not even the modern kidney related, at least as a standalone..
 Which is just fine – more for the pollinators!

 You can obtain a pink or red dye from the fruits.

-Joe-Pye weed was a popular herb for gardens and it should definitely come back.
+Joe-Pye weed was a popular herb for gardens and it should definitely come back as the king or queen of the meadows.
 It’s a powerhouse for pollinators.
 A plant spontaneously appeared next to my rain barrel and window where I am sitting now, and in the past day I’ve watched a monarch enjoying it, a marbled orbweaver weaving on it, and bees too of course!

 There was a bee sleeping on the underpart of the flower cluster one night ago.
 And the next day someone in Ontario Native Plant Gardening posted pictures of multiple bees sleeping in their Joe-Pye.

 Many native plant nurseries stock it, and you can grow it from seed, but germination can be slow and difficult.
 Since it’s so popular make sure to order early or brush up on the seed sowing particulars early in the year.

 1) Most medicinal herbs, if edible, are meant to be eaten in moderation, even sparingly.
 Some require extra preparation.